-DISPLAY is a defined function distributed with Dyalog APL which may be used to illustrate the structure of an array.
-DISPLAY is monadic.
-Its result is a character matrix containing a pictorial representation of its argument.
-DISPLAY is used throughout this manual to illustrate examples.
+The DISPLAY function is implemented as a user command ]display distributed with Dyalog APL and may be used to illustrate the structure of an array. ]display is monadic.
+Its result is a character matrix containing a pictorial representation of its argument. ]display is used throughout this manual to illustrate examples.
 An array is illustrated with a series of boxes bordering each sub-array.
 Characters embedded in the border indicate rank and type information.
 The top and left borders contain symbols that indicate its rank.
 A symbol in the lower border indicates type.
 The symbols are defined as follows:

 - → Vector.

 - ↓ Matrix or higher rank array.

-- Empty along last axis.
+- e Empty along last axis.

 - Φ Empty along other than last axis.

-- € Nested array.
+- ε Nested array.

-- Numeric data.
+- ~ Numeric data.

 - Character data.

 - + Mixed character and numeric data.

 - ∇ □OR object.

 - # array of refs.